linux-system-roles/mssql/README.md

 spaces in the password because `sqlcmd` cannot authorize when the password includes those symbols.

+This variable is required when you run the role to install MSSQL.

 When running this role on a host that has MSSQL set up, the mssql_password variable overwrites the existing sa user password to the one that you specified.